All Episodes

 Hi.

-Um Thank you, Rush.
+Thank you, Rush.

-So that being said, I mean, that that is an enormous risk every day when you go to work.
+So that being said, I mean, that is an enormous risk every day when you go to work.

 And I think cops have another risk that people don't appreciate.

-And I would, you know, I think in terms of medical professionals, uh financial people, radio talk show hosts, we could go to work every day, but we don't have the risk of making a poor judgment in a snap decision and spending the rest of our life in jail like a police officer officer does.
+And I would, you know, I think in terms of medical professionals, financial people, radio talk show hosts, we could go to work every day, but we don't have the risk of making a poor judgment in a snap decision and spending the rest of our life in jail like a police officer does.

-I'm gonna wait till I have witnesses.
+I'm going to wait until I have witnesses.

 I need two or three people for safety alone, but also if something bad happens, so that I have somebody I trust at least tell the truth.

-They know what they're possibly getting into, uh, more so in the military, particularly when your nation is at war and you sign up and you volunteer.
+They know what they're possibly getting into, more so in the military, particularly when your nation is at war and you sign up and you volunteer.

-But when you sign up to be a police officer, and particularly in certain cities, You know what could happen.
+But when you sign up to be a police officer, and particularly in certain cities, you know what could happen.

-And her point was is that they're really on on balance, these are some of the finest people that we have.
+These are some of the finest people that we have.

 They take some of the greatest risks, as you're pointing out.